AcademySoftwareFoundation/MaterialX/documents/Specification/MaterialX.StandardNodes.md

 <a id="node-refract"> </a>

 * **`refract`**: computes the vetor3 refraction vector of an input vector through a surface with a given index of refraction.
-    * `in` (vector3): the input vector to reflect, defaults to (1.0, 0.0, 0.0).
+    * `in` (vector3): the input vector to refract, defaults to (1.0, 0.0, 0.0).
-    * `normal` (vector3): the normal vector about which to reflect "in", defaults to the value of the "Nworld" (world space view direction) geometric property.
+    * `normal` (vector3): the normal vector about which to refract "in", defaults to the value of the "Nworld" (world space view direction) geometric property.
 This vector is expected to be prenormalized to length 1.0.
     * `ior` (float): the index of refraction of the surface, defaults to 1.0.

 <a id="node-place2d"> </a>